 The coronavirus vaccines held their ground during the delta variant’s dominance, and health officials are expecting them to keep people from getting sick during omicron’s rein.
 The latest data show that unvaccinated individuals are roughly 10 times more likely to get COVID-19 than vaccinated and boosted people, Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky has said — and they’re about 20 times more likely to die from it.

-But on the rare occasion that a vaccinated person does fall seriously ill with COVID-19 — it’s happened to about 0.008 percent of the 176 million fully vaccinated Americans — it’s likely to be an older adult.
-About 70 percent of breakthrough infections that have required hospitalization have been in adults 65 and older, the latest CDC data shows.
-This population also accounts for 87 percent of breakthrough deaths.
+Still, because no vaccine is 100-percent effective, breakthrough infections do occur.
+And on the rare occasion that a vaccinated person falls seriously ill with COVID-19, it’s most often an older adult.
+Earlier this fall, federal data showed that about 70 percent of breakthrough infections that required hospitalization were among adults 65 and older.
+This population also accounted for 87 percent of breakthrough deaths.

 Chronic diseases, delta and dwindling immunity are likely to blame

 Throughout the pandemic, older adults have been more likely to suffer from COVID complications than their younger peers, and experts say the same reasons that made them more susceptible from the get-go could be causing them to bear the burden of these uncommon severe breakthrough cases, although research is ongoing.